What is SIDS ?

 single cause

-SIDS is a so-called
+It is a so-called diagnosis

 of exclusion.
 This means that when a young baby dies and